Important Information and Resources

 SPPS COVID-19 Student and Family Guidelines and Employee Workplace Manual

-Saint Paul Public Schools has created a manual, aimed at keeping students and their families informed on how to prevent the COVID-19 virus and steps to take should they contract the illness or come in contact with someone with a COVID-19 diagnosis.
-Dowload the Student and Family Guidelines here.
+Saint Paul Public Schools has created a manual aimed at keeping students and their families informed on how to prevent the COVID-19 virus and the steps to take should they contract the illness or come in contact with someone with a COVID-19 diagnosis.
+View the Student and Family Guidelines here.

 The Guidelines contain several helpful videos.
 Two of the most notable are:

 A staff manual has also been developed, with details specific to working in the school setting.
-Download the Employee Workplace Manual here.
+View the Employee Workplace Manual here.

 How to Report COVID Concerns

-A red button has been placed on several prominent pages of spps.org for people to report COVID-19 concerns.
-If you have a COVID concern and have been on SPPS property, you are encouraged to report it the same day using this online system.
+If you have a COVID concern and have been on SPPS property, you are encouraged to report it the same day using the SPPS COVID-19 Reporting System.
 A phone number is listed for families who need to report in Spanish, Hmong, Somali or Karen.

 SPPS works closely with the Minnesota Department of Health to determine action steps for a reported case of COVID-19.
 Guidance from local and state health officials will determine if further communications are needed.
 For more information, please refer to the COVID-19 Communications Protocol.